 The aim of the NDIS is to enhance the independence, social and economic participation of people with disability and their carers, providing them with better access to personalised, high quality and innovative supports and services. – NDIS Service Charter

-CHESS already support people living with disability and PSD to live independently and productively through a holistic strengths-based recovery approach.
-As a registered NDIS service provider we will be able to support you once you enter the scheme.
+CHESS Connect are experienced providers of non-clinical mental health services and currently support many people living with disability and PSD to live independently and productively.
+As a Registered NDIS Service Provider we will be able to support participants once you enter the scheme.

 - Provide guidance to set and achieve goals to improve your life